ManageIQ/floe/README.md

 bundle exec ruby exe/floe --workflow my-workflow.asl --credentials-file /tmp/20231218-80537-kj494t
 ```

-If you need to set a credential at runtime you can do that by using the `"ResultPath": "$.Credentials"` directive, for example to user a username/password to login and get a Bearer token:
+If you need to set a credential at runtime you can do that by using the `"ResultPath": "$$.Credentials"` directive, for example to user a username/password to login and get a Bearer token:

 ```
 bundle exec ruby exe/floe --workflow my-workflow.asl --credentials='{"username": "user", "password": "pass"}'